apache/flink/docs/dev/table/ddl.md

 {% endhighlight %}

 Define a logical view on a sql query which may be from multiple tables or views.

-**OR REPLACE**

-If the view does not exist, CREATE OR REPLACE VIEW is equivalent to CREATE VIEW.
-If the view does exist, CREATE OR REPLACE VIEW is equivalent to ALTER VIEW. **Notes:** The OR REPLACE option is always false now.

 **AS select_statement**